Neuroplant-Resources/Neuroplant-OWL/README.md

 #### Analysis
 You can monitor the progress of your analysis in the Terminal or PowerShell/Command Prompt window.
 Each image takes approximately 30 seconds to analyze.
 Once the analysis is complete, you will be returned to the 'Welcome Window.'
-Here you can choose to analyze more images or simply 'Exit' the program.
+Here you can choose to analyze more image sor simply 'Exit' the program.

 #### Compare the results with your images
 It is always a good idea to check that the returned results are accurate.
 If the images don't appear to match the results, see below for common problems and troubleshooting tips.